cmuarborist/cmuarborist-core/README.md

 This repository contains the code for the Arborist taxonomy expansion method and the [CRIM](https://www.aclweb.org/anthology/S18-1116/) baseline.

+To test if your embeddings (or, more generally, your node feature vectors) have enough signal to predict taxonomy parents, we recommend running CRIM first (since it is a simpler model, and easier/faster to train).

 ## Quickstart: CRIM on the Wordnet Taxonomy

 This is a slightly improved version of CRIM with the same enhancements used for Arborist.